Revu 21 Starter Kit

 Here are a few ways to make adding and managing markups even simpler:

-- Add a cloud to your drawing by pressing C on your keyboard and clicking-and-dragging around the specified area.
+- To add a cloud to your drawing, select C on your keyboard and click and drag around the specified area.

-- Double-click any markup and type your comment into the text box that appears.
+- Double-click any markup and enter your comment into the text box that appears.
 You can later review your comments in the Markups List.

-- The Markups List (Alt+L) is where you can view and interact with all the markups on a page.
-Right-click a markup within the list to add a reply, status, and more.
+- The Markups List is where you can view and interact with all the markups on a page.
+To leave a reply to a markup or to set the status, right-click a markup within the list or on the drawing itself.
 You can even filter each column to view markups by type, approval status, or author.

 Tip: Want to use different shapes, colors and styles to represent different people, issues or disciplines?
 You can customize your markups and stamps to best fit your workflow.
 For ease of use later on, save them to your Tool Chest (right-click > Add to Tool Chest).

 Now that we know how to add markups, let’s start collaborating in Studio!